fahmifahim/linux-daily/linux-admin-lpic1.md

 The following is a partial list of the used files, terms and utilities:
 - CUPS configuration files, tools and utilities
 - /etc/cups/
+  - Configuration files for CUPS are found in **/etc/cups**.
+  - However, it is also common to manage CUPS through its web interface.
 - lpd legacy interface (lpr, lprm, lpq)

 ##### # CUPS